aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ### Physical Campus Fabric Topology

-In a Campus network it is common to refer to the location of the switches as **MDF** (Main Distribution Frame) and **IDFs** (Independent Distribution Frame).
-Throughtout this example we refer to the spine nodes as the MDF and the leaf nodes as the IDFs.
+In a Campus network, it is common to refer to the location of the switches as **MDF** (Main Distribution Frame) and **IDFs** (Independent Distribution Frame).
+Throughout this example, we refer to the spine nodes as the MDF and the leaf nodes as the IDFs.
 This example shows various switch types and common ways of cabling the IDF to the MDF.

 - MDF
   - 2 Spine nodes